iomete/iom-docs/docs/guides.md

 ---
 title: Guides
-description: iomete guide provides information about how to sync data to iomete
+description: IOMETE guide provides information about how to sync data to IOMETE
 sidebar_label: Introduction
 slug: /guides
 authors: